nautechsystems/nautilus_trader/docs/integrations/databento.md

 ## Overview

 The adapter implementation takes the [databento-rs](https://crates.io/crates/databento) crate as a dependency, which is the official Rust client library provided by Databento.
-There are actually no Databento Python dependencies.

 :::info
-There is no optional extra installation for `databento`, at this stage the core components of the adapter are compiled as static libraries and linked during the build by default.
+There is **no** need for an optional extra installation of `databento`, as the core components of the adapter are compiled as static libraries and linked automatically during the build process.
 :::

 The following adapter classes are available: